Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/debugging.md

 These errors are usually easy to find (your editor should underline them for you in red) and easy to fix once you see what's wrong.
 If your editor doesn't point them out to you, they should appear in the [error log](#error-log) as soon as the game loads the script.

+One mistake can sometimes cause more syntax errors after it, so it can help to look at the top error first.

 ### Semantic